FileWave Client

 It's possible to create associations and manage licenses (VPP for instance) on placeholder records the same way as if the devices had already enrolled.
 Update the model and any associated Filesets will be deployed automatically when the devices enroll.

-iOS Devices from DEP
+iOS Devices from ADE

-You check the DEP accounts from which you want to import devices, then click OK.
+You check the ADE accounts from which you want to import devices, then click OK.
 After doing so, placeholders for all devices from the selected account will be created.
 You can create associations as usual, update the model, and their corresponding Filesets will be deployed when the devices enroll.

 See Placeholders for what can be done with the imported devices